ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Clients sending feedback to an auditor may prefer to reduce the temporal granularity of the history leakage to the auditor by caching and delaying their SCT Feedback reports.
-This elaborated upon in XXX Mixing.
+This elaborated upon in {#pooling-policy-recommendations}.
 This strategy is only as effective as the granularity of the timestamps embedded in the SCTs and STHs.

 ### HTTPS Clients as Auditors